-Study/Studies VCE subject(s) such as English, Biology, General Maths, etc.
+Study/Studies Subject(s) English, Biology, Further Maths etc

-Study Design This is the curriculum documentation outlining all the required key skills and knowledge within a specific study.
+Study Design this is the curriculum documentation outlining all the required key skills and knowledge within a specific study

-Study Score This indicates how a student performed in relation to all other students in the state who took the study.
-It is calculated using the student's final scores for school-assessed coursework, school-assessed tasks, externally-assessed tasks and examinations for each study and is scored out of 50.
+Study Score this indicates how a student performed in relation to all other students in the state who took the study.
+It is calculated using the student's final scores for School-assessed Coursework, School-assessed Tasks, Externally-assessed Tasks and examinations for each study and is scored out of 50

-TAFE Technical and Further Education - Institutes that offer post-secondary courses.
+TAFE - Technical and Further Education TAFE Institutes offer post-secondary courses.

-Unit Each VCE study is divided into 4 units.
-Each unit lasts one semester.
+Unit Each VCE study is divided into 4 units.Each unit lasts one semester.
 Units 1 & 2 are normally at Year 11 level, and Units 3 & 4 are normally at Year 12 level.

-VCAA Victorian Curriculum and Assessment Authority.
-The accrediting and authorising body responsible for overseeing the VCE.
+VCAA - Victorian Curriculum and Assessment Authority The accrediting and authorising body responsible for overseeing the VCE.

-VCE Victorian Certificate of Education - The senior secondary certificate of education in Victoria, incorporating both a General Curriculum and Vocational Major pathway.
+VCE Victorian Certificate of Education - this is senior secondary certificate of education, it incorporates both a General Curriculum and Vocational Specialisation pathway

-VET Vocational Education and Training - This training is provided by Registered Training Organisations and provides a hands-on learning experience in both the General and Vocational Major VCE pathways.
+VET Vocational Education and Training - this training is provided by Registered Training Organisations and provide a hands on learning experience with the VCE studies in both General or Vocational Specialism pathways